 The board members will independently govern the entity.

 Councils will be the owners of the entities, on behalf of their communities.
-Ownership will be enabled through shares assigned to each council per 50,000 people in its district, with at least one share for
+Ownership will be enabled through shares assigned to each council per 50,000 people in its district, with at least one share for each council.

 Christchurch will get $122.4 million, and this money can go towards projects that meet specific criteria related to improving resilience to climate change, housing development, and community wellbeing.